-The most benign reason, which shouldn’t be undermined, is because the stairs are not properly designed for your pet to go up and down.
+The most benign reason, which shouldn’t be undermined, is that the stairs are not properly designed for your pet to go up and down.

-Many materials used for regular staircases in houses, often popular in the modern interior designs, are too slippery for dogs, such as hardwood or tiles.
+Many materials used for regular staircases in houses, often popular in modern interior designs, such as hardwood or tiles, are too slippery for dogs.

 If you have a small breed dog in your household and very high or steep stairs, it can be difficult for them to climb the staircase.
 That doesn’t mean that the dog won’t try to go upstairs anyway.

-Broken stairs somewhere along the staircase or a piece missing on them are also common causes of dogs falling down the stairs.
+Broken stairs somewhere along the staircase or a piece missing from them are also common causes of dogs falling down the stairs.

 2. Inner Ear Issues